JPSieg/MeltR/README.md

 <img src= "https://render.githubusercontent.com/render/math?math={F(K_{D}, [A]_{T}, [B]_{T})  = \frac{(K_{D}%2b[A]_{T}%2b[B]_{T}) - \sqrt{{(K_{D}%2b[A]_{T}%2bB]_{T})}^2 - 4[A]_{T}[B]_{T}}}{2[A]_{T}} \qquad (4) }#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white} F(Kd, [A]T, [B]T) = \frac{(K_{D}%2b[A]_{T}%2b[B]_{T}) - \sqrt{{(K_{D}%2b[A]_{T}%2bB]_{T})}^2 - 4[A]_{T}[B]_{T}}}{2[A]_{T}}  \qquad (4)}#gh-dark-mode-only">

-Thus, the K<sub>D</sub> at each temperature was determined by fitting isotherms at each temperature to equation 5, obtained by plugging Equation 4 into Equation 1.
+Thus, the K<sub>D</sub> at each temperature was determined by fitting isotherms at each temperature to Equation 5, obtained by plugging Equation 4 into Equation 1.

 <img src= "https://render.githubusercontent.com/render/math?math={E = F_{max} %2b (F_{min} - F_{max})\frac{(K_{D}%2b[A]_{T}%2b[B]_{T}) - \sqrt{{(K_{D}%2b[A]_{T}%2bB]_{T})}^2 - 4[A]_{T}[B]_{T}}}{2[A]_{T}} \qquad (5) }#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white}E = F_{max} %2b (F_{min} - F_{max})\frac{(K_{D}%2b[A]_{T}%2b[B]_{T}) - \sqrt{{(K_{D}%2b[A]_{T}%2b[B]_{T})}^2 - 4[A]_{T}[B]_{T}}}{2[A]_{T}}  \qquad (5)}#gh-dark-mode-only">

-Thermodynamic parameters for helix formation were extracted by the Van't hoff relationship (Equation 6) between the K<sub>D</sub> the temperature using the two methods described below.
+Thermodynamic parameters for helix formation were extracted by the Van't Hoff relationship (Equation 6) between the K<sub>D</sub> the temperature using the two methods described below.

 <img src= "https://render.githubusercontent.com/render/math?math={ln(K_{D}) = \frac{dS}{R} - \frac{dH}{RT} \qquad (6) }#gh-light-mode-only">
 <img src="https://render.githubusercontent.com/render/math?math={\color{white}ln(K_{D}) = \frac{dS}{R} - \frac{dH}{RT} \qquad (6)}#gh-dark-mode-only">

+The dS is the entropy of helix formation, the dH is enthalpy of helix formation, R is the gas constant, and T is the temperature in Kelvin.
 For a single experiment, all samples should be diluted from the same fluorophore and quencher stocks, so that MeltR can deal with systematic uncertainty in strand concentrations.

 ### 3.1.1 Fluorescence data preprocessing

 MeltR performs the following data preprocessing steps before fitting:

 1.)
-The fluorophore labeled strand concentration is optomized using the concentration optimization algorithm, described in more detail in section 3.1.3.
+The fluorophore labeled strand concentration is optimized using the concentration optimization algorithm, described in more detail in section 3.1.3.

 2.)
 The T<sub>m</sub> of each sample is estimated using the first derivative of fluorescence emission as a function of temperature.
 First derivatives are calculated using polynomial regression, where the data are approximated with a 20th order polynomial.
 Then, the analytical first derivative of the polynomial was determined using calculus.
 The approximate T<sub>m</sub> (where 50% of the nucleic acid is single stranded) is calculated by finding the maximum of the first derivative curve to a precision of less than 0.1 <span>&#176;</span>C. This T<sub>m</sub> is unreliable because fluorecence baselines vary wildly with temperature.
 However, the T<sub>m</sub> is useful for qualitative comparison of stability between conditions.

 2.)
-Isotherms are fit to Equation 5 to determine K<sub>D</sub> and error in the K<sub>D</sub> at each temperature using "nls" in base R. Initial values for F<sub>max</sub> and F<sub>min</sub> are estimated by taking the mean of the 20% highest readings in each isotherm and the 20% lowest readings respecyively.
-Initial values for the K<sub>D</sub> are provided by the user.
+Isotherms are fit to Equation 5 to determine K<sub>D</sub> and error in the K<sub>D</sub> at each temperature using "nls" in base R. Initial values for F<sub>max</sub> and F<sub>min</sub> are estimated by taking the mean of the 20% highest readings in each isotherm and the 20% lowest readings respectively.
+Initial values for the K<sub>D</sub> are provided by the user, by default 0.1 nM.

 3.)
-K<sub>D</sub>s are filtered by K<sub>D</sub> magnitude and error according to the users specifications to determine which isotherms are most reliable.
+K<sub>D</sub>s are filtered by magnitude and error according to the users specifications to determine which isotherms are most reliable.
 First, K<sub>D</sub>s outside of a user specified range (10 to 1000 nM by default) are thrown out.
 Second, K<sub>D</sub>s are ranked by the error in the K<sub>D</sub>.
 K<sub>D</sub>s that are below a user specified error quantile are thrown out.
-The default K<sub>D</sub> error quantile file is 0.25, meaning the algorithem with keep the to 25% most accurate K<sub>D</sub>s.
+The default K<sub>D</sub> error quantile file is 0.25, meaning the algorithm will keep the to 25% most accurate K<sub>D</sub>s.

 4.)
 The most reliable K<sub>D</sub>s and temperatures are passed to Method 1 to make Van't Hoff plots and to calculate helix formation energies.